gideondk/Raiku/README.md

 * Querying items on 2i, based on binary or integral indexes (ranges also supported);
 * Sequencing and continuing multiple operations using monad transformers (ValidatedFuture, ValidatedFutureIO).

-**The following is currently missing in the client, and will be added soon:**
+**The following is currently missing in the client, but will be added soon:**

 * Map/Reduce functionality;
 * Link walking;